bluebears-dev/ptero-cli/README.md

 # Ptero CLI

 This is a repository for the steganography project for *Individual Project* course on university.

+It is a extended version of the alogorithm presented [here](https://link.springer.com/chapter/10.1007/978-3-319-76687-4_15).
+However, it also includes an implementation of specified algorithm.
 <!-- TOC -->
 - [Ptero CLI](#ptero-cli)
   - [Installation](#installation)